Complete Buyer’s Guide to IoT Access Control Systems

 • IoT access control comes in many shapes and sizes.
 There are different hardware choices that you can install at an entryway.

 • In addition, there are different visitor management options that allow building residents to remotely open the door.
-What’s more, there are IoT-based credentials, like key cards or fobs, that you can assign to your residents instead of brass keys.
+What’s more, you can assign IoT-based credentials, such as key cards or fobs, to your residents instead of brass keys.

-• But the best way to take advantage of IoT access is to invest in a system that is entirely keyless, like a smartphone-based mobile access control system.
+• But the best way to take advantage of IoT access is to invest in a fully keyless system, such as a smartphone-based mobile access control system.

-• By combining internet-powered mobile access control systems and keypads, you can bring all of the convenience of the Internet of Things to residents and staff.
+• By combining internet-powered mobile access control systems with keypads, you can bring the convenience of the Internet of Things to residents and staff.

 resident using iot access control with camera